google/souper/README.md

 Souper is a superoptimizer for LLVM IR.
 It uses an SMT solver to help identify missing peephole optimizations in LLVM's midend optimizers.

+The architecture and concepts of Souper are described in [Souper: A synthesizing superoptimizer](https://arxiv.org/pdf/1711.04422.pdf).

 # Requirements

 Souper should work on any reasonably modern Linux or OS X machine.